starrv/animals-and-nature-messages/README.md

 # Animals and Nature Messages

-REST API for email messages pertaining to the Animals and Nature message board.
-NOTE:  Due to the cost of hosting, the web application may not be currently available.
+A Spring Boot REST API that provides CRUD operations for emails pertaining to Animals and Nature.
+AWS SNS and AWS Lambda was used to receive email messages and send the messages to the API.
+Authorization was built in using OAuth 2.0.
+The API was hosted on Google Cloud Platform.
+Please note that this application may not be currently hosted due to the cost of hosting.